 P5.
 Duty to Supplement or Correct Application.
-The permittee, upon becoming aware that any relevant facts were omitted or incorrect information was submitted in the permit application, shall promptly submit such supplementary facts or corrected information.
-In addition, an applicant shall provide additional information as necessary to address any requirements that become applicable to the source after the date it filed a complete application but prior to release of a draft AOP.
+The Permittee, upon becoming aware that any relevant facts were omitted, or incorrect information was submitted in the permit application, must promptly submit such supplementary facts or corrected information.
+In addition, the Permittee must provide additional information as necessary to address any requirements that become applicable to the source after the date it filed a complete application but prior to release of a draft AOP.